 Security credentials and two-factor authentication, DSBCnet aims to authenticate users logging onto the system based on a set of credentials, each designed to combat various aspects of the risks faced when authenticating identity over the Internet.
 DSBCnet seeks to authenticate a user’s identity in a number of ways, each designed to match the risks associated with the service or function being accessed to an appropriate level of security.
 These methods include traditional usernames and passwords, supplemented by the use of an additional credential we call a Memorable Question that provides added protection against denial of service attacks, and two- factor authentication.

 Higher risk services and functions are protected by two-factor authentication.
 Two-factor authentication represents a significant enhancement to traditional password based security as it is based upon not only something you know—in this case a PIN number— but also something you must physically possess.
 A potential attacker, therefore, must obtain the physical second factor—the security device and the PIN that protects it before being able to compromise a user’s account, eliminating many of the pervasive risks that arise from the distributed nature of the Internet.

 If someone tries to access your DSBCnet user account without the proper credentials, the System will lock the account after a number of unsuccessful attempts.

 Security sensitive data (e.g. password) is masked on screen when entered.
-When being transmitted to DSBC from the customer’s browser, the transmission of data is encrypted (via TLS – Transport Layer Security).
-On reaching DSBC, this data is encrypted within the databases.
+When being transmitted to DSBC Financial Europe from the customer’s browser, the transmission of data is encrypted (via TLS – Transport Layer Security).
+On reaching DSBC Financial Europe, this data is encrypted within the databases.
 Even DSBCnet administrators do not have access to this information.